How can we begin working together?

 How many appointments will I need?

-This varies from person to person, and depends on what your needs and goals are.
+This varies greatly from person to person, and largely depends on what your needs and goals are.
 Most people benefit from at least three sessions total, but some may benefit from at least ten sessions.
 I encourage you to schedule a free inquiry call so we can discuss and see if I am a good fit for you!

 Can you help me lose weight?

 I am aligned with Health at Every Size (HAES) and therefore am a weight-inclusive practitioner.
-This means I can help you address any concerns you may have with your weight, but I don't focus specifically on weight-loss as a goal in our work together.
+This means I can help you address any concerns you may have with your weight or body image, but I don't focus specifically on weight-loss as a goal in our work together.
 Instead, I focus on nutrition and behavior changes that can optimize your health and well-being, and allow you to have a comfortable relationship with food and respect for your body.

 What is Health at Every Size?